Information for transgender and non-binary disclosure applicants

 Notify Disclosure Scotland of your previous names

-- your case reference number
+- your application reference number

 - your contact details